-On FlashFunders, investors purchase securities in startup companies.
+On FlashFunders, investors purchase securities in private companies.
 They do not receive rewards, they receive stock or another type of investment in private companies.
-If the startup becomes successful, shareholders have the potential to receive a return on their initial investment.
+If the company becomes successful, shareholders have the potential to receive a return on their initial investment.

 That's why due diligence is so important.
 Investors need to be as well-educated and confident in their decisions as possible.
 Losing some or all of your investment is a very real possibility.

-The SEC limits how much Reg CF investors may invest in private companies in a given year.
+For Reg CF offerings, the SEC limits how much investors may invest in private companies in a given year.
 Reg CF investors may invest the greater of $2,000, or 5% of the lesser of their annual income or net worth, if the investor's net worth or annual income is less than $100,000.
 A Reg CF investor may invest 10% of the lesser of their annual income or net worth if both their annual income and net worth are equal to or more than $100,000.
 There is a $100,000 aggregate investment limit across all issuers.

-But only accredited investors had access to those investments until the SEC formalized rules for a portion of the law called Title III (Reg CF).
-Title III or Reg CF allows people of any income to invest in companies.
+But only accredited investors had access to those investments until the SEC formalized rules for a portions of the law called Title III (Reg CF) and Title IV (Reg A+).
+Title III & TItle IV allow people of any income to invest in companies.

 - Who can invest?

-- What is the difference between Reg CF and Reg D investors?
+- What is the difference between Reg A+, Reg CF and Reg D investors?

 - Is there a minimum platform investment?

-- Why are the investors called Reg CF and Reg D?
+- Why are the investors called Reg A+, Reg CF and Reg D?